So, about competitions...

 to strive together, from Latin, to coincide, be suitable : com-, com- + petere, to seek

-The question is, if it really is possible to completely rethink the concept, come back to the original meaning of the word competition* which seem to have a much closer relation to our values than the modern day definition of the word...?
+The question is, if it really is possible to completely rethink the concept and come back to the original meaning of the word competition* which seem to have a much closer relation to our values than the modern day definition of the word...?

 This idea, finding a better format, is nothing new - a lot of people have tried.
 And Amos Rendao himself (one of the APEX Movement organizers) is the first to admit to the oxymoron of "parkour competitions":